aheckmann/node-ses/README.md

 ## Benefits

  * Does only one thing and does it well.
-Only the [SendEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendEmail.html) API method is implemented.
+Only the [SendEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendEmail.html) and [SendRawEmail](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendRawEmail.html) API methods are implemented.
  * Good error handling:
    * Only "2xx" and "3xx" resposnes from Amazon are considered successful.
    * Amazon's XML format errors are converted to JavaScript options for easy handling.